 Research and Evaluation happens throughout these stages, to improve the process for next year!

 Hundreds of organizations and individuals across the city are working together to make PBNYC a success.

 At the city level, the participating Council Members are working with The Participatory Budgeting Project (PBP) as the technical assistance lead and Community Voices Heard (CVH) as the community engagement lead.
-A City-wide Steering Committee - consisting of forty organizations and institutions committed to improving city spaces and governance - is also helping to coordinate the initiative.
+A City-wide Steering Committee - consisting of organizations and institutions committed to improving city spaces and governance - is also helping to coordinate the initiative.